Medical Services | Health Information | Appointments | Education and Research | Jobs | About

 5. Plants.
 Find a new home for potted plants or spread aquarium gravel over the dirt to help contain mold.

 6. Pets.
-If you can't find a new home for your dog or cat, consider keeping it outside.
+If you can't find a new home for your dog or cat, consider keeping it outside if weather permits.

 Kitchen

 1. Stove.
-Install and use an exhaust fan to remove cooking fumes and reduce moisture.
+Install and use a vented exhaust fan to remove cooking fumes and reduce moisture.
 Most stove-top hoods simply filter cooking particulates without venting outside.

 2. Sink.
 Wash dishes daily.
 Scrub the sink and faucets to remove mold and food debris.